AppColony/slate/source/includes/api/v2/locations/_upsert.md

 }'
 ```

-This endpoint will update a location with a given API ID, or create one if it doesn't exist.
+This endpoint will update a Location with a given API ID, or create one if it doesn't exist.

 ### HTTP Request